Azure/azure-quickstart-templates/application-workloads/postgre/postgresql-standalone-server-ubuntu/README.md

 ---
 description: This template uses the Azure Linux CustomScript extension to deploy a postgresql server.
-It creates an Ubuntu VM, does a silent install of MySQL server, version:9.3.5
+It creates an Ubuntu VM, does a silent install of MySQL server, version&#58;9.3.5
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: postgresql-standalone-server-ubuntu
 languages:
 - json
 ---